firebolt-db/godocs/docs/Overview/billing.md

 Contact [support@firebolt.io](mailto:support@firebolt.io) to discuss a committed-use plan, custom enterprise plans or annual pricing commitments.

-## Cost estimates
+## Billing & Usage dashboard

-Firebolt provides a usage dashboard to help you monitor resource consumption.
+Firebolt provides a billing & usage dashboard to help you monitor resource consumption, track expenses, monitor payments, and analyze billing trends efficiently.

 Billing invoices are generated on a monthly basis, and provide a detailed breakdown of resource consumption and associated costs.

+To access the dashboard, navigate to: Configure -> Billing

 ## Support
 For pricing or billing inquiries, contact Firebolt's support team at [support@firebolt.io](mailto:support@firebolt.io).